-Figure 26: Life Sciences Center Opportunity Sites
+Figure 30: Life Sciences Center Opportunity Sites

-- institutional or cultural uses that complement the community and new development. - Step new buildings down to 60 to 80 feet depending on whether they are adjacent to the Belward Farm, to be decided at site plan review. - Preserve open space and mature trees surrounding the farmstead.
+- Preserve views of the Belward farmstead, to the extent practicable, from Darnestown Road and residential neighborhoods to the south and west, consistent with other Master Plan objectives for this site. - Require adaptive reuse of the historic Belward Farm buildings (that will remain) for recreational, educational, social, institutional or cultural uses that complement the community and new development. - Step new buildings down to 60 to 80 feet depending on whether they are adjacent to the Belward Farm, to be decided at site plan review. - Preserve open space and mature trees surrounding the farmstead.
 Retain an environmental setting large enough to convey the agricultural character of the historic resource, approximately seven acres. - Support the creation of a new POPS (aka Muddy Branch "park") on Belward Campus along Muddy Branch Road to provide recreational amenities for workers and nearby residents. - Ensure that open space contains contemplative and active spaces, such as athletic fields or pickleball courts. - Implement a bicycle parking station directly adjacent to a future Great Seneca Transit Network Gray Route stop along the planned Corridor Connector on Belward Campus Drive.
 Coordinate with Montgomery County Department of Transportation to align the bicycle parking station with the location of the Great Seneca Transit Network stop.
-Consider locating the bicycle parking station in the right-of-way in the median of Belward Campus Drive or within future development on the Belward Campus site directly adjacent to the transit stop.

-2. Traville Parcel
+Consider locating the bicycle parking station in the right-of-way in the median of Belward Campus Drive or within future development on the Belward Campus site directly adjacent to the transit stop. - 2.
+Traville Parcel